jekyll/jekyll/_tutorials/convert-html-site-to-jekyll.md

 Some page content here...
 ```

-Create another page for testing called `about.md` with similar front matter tags as your `index.md` file.
+Create another page for testing called `about.md` with similar front matter tags.

-(Note: If you don't specify a layout in your pages, the page will use the template labeled `default` by default.
+(Note: If you don't specify a layout in your pages, Jekyll will use the template labeled `default` by default.
 But we specify it here to make it explicit what's happening.)

 ## 4. Add a configuration file